kenthumphries/kenthumphries.github.io/_posts/2016-08-15-Protocol-Extensions.md

         return contentOffset
     }

-This works as expected - you can download The Bad project (Swift 2.2) by checking out [this commit](https://github.com/kenthumphries/KHCollectionViewTest/commit/5b2b2ee8c83df753f87bab4254cefa581bd8270c).
+This works as expected - you can download the Bad project (Swift 2.2) by checking out [this commit](https://github.com/kenthumphries/KHCollectionViewTest/commit/5b2b2ee8c83df753f87bab4254cefa581bd8270c).

 ## The Good

-Now although The Bad works, it's not particularly sexy.
+Now although the Bad works, it's not particularly sexy.

 1. The focusing code is spread throughout a delegate that is doing multiple things
 1. Each delegate that wants this ability to focus will need to implement all of the code shown above